khaled-badenjki/my-money/README.md

 # Usage ⭐
-when passing a negative value (for example the `CHANGE` command, you need to pass double dash `--` to signify the end of options, so it would be like this
+when passing a negative value (for example the `CHANGE` command), you need to pass double dash `--` to signify the end of options, so it would be like this

     node index.js CHANGE -- 10.00% 8.00% -5.00% JUNE